conradhodge/gopherconuk2019/README.md

 ## Dr. Jekyll and Mr. Hyde: Embracing the Dual Nature of State (Corver Roos)

 This talk was about state machines utilising mutable state and immutable events.
-This interested me as I have written a finate state machine in PHP for the CRM!
-The state that is mutable, i.e. it can be changed, and imutable events, i.e. the event is fixed, are records of how the state was changed.
+This interested me as I have written a finite state machine in PHP for SugarCRM!

+- state is mutable, i.e. it can be changed
+- events are records of how the state was changed and are imutable, i.e. the event is fixed

 ![Immutable events](./immutable_events.jpg)
 ![Dual nature of state](./dual_nature_of_state.jpg)